Michael W. Smith: Orchestral instrumental, hymns, and studio worship albums (2011–2016)

 Smith, along with Amy Grant, was honored as the "cornerstone of Christian music" by ASCAP in 2014 for his significant influence on the genre.
-In 2015, Smith and his son Tyler wrote the score and soundtrack for the film 90 Minutes in Heaven, which he also has a small acting role in.
+In 2015, Smith and his son Tyler wrote the score and soundtrack for the film 90 Minutes in Heaven, in which he also has a small acting role.

 In November 2015, Smith and Amy Grant started their annual Christmas tour again after a roughly 15-year break.

-Smith's second hymns album, called Hymns II - Shine on Us, was released on January 29, 2016.
+Smith's second hymns album, called Hymns II – Shine on Us, was released on January 29, 2016.
 Like his first hymns album released in 2014, the album was sold exclusively at Cracker Barrel Old Country Store.

 On June 21, 2016, Smith released a new single titled "He Will Never End" which was originally released in March 2016 as a bonus track on the Target exclusive edition of The Passion: New Orleans soundtrack CD (2016).
 On June 27, 2016, he released the music video for the single which was filmed entirely in Israel in April 2016.

 Later in 2016, Smith released a Christmas musical project in a collaboration with Wes King, Bradley Knight, and Luke Gambill called Almost There – A Christmas Musical.
-The musical is named after a song Smith wrote a few years ago for his Christmas album The Spirit of Christmas (2014).
+The musical is named after a song Smith wrote a few years earlier for his Christmas album The Spirit of Christmas (2014).

 A Million Lights and Surrounded (2017–present)

 On August 11, 2017, Smith released a new single, "A Million Lights", which marks a departure from his previous sound.
 It is the lead single and title track from his pop album released on February 16, 2018.
 A week after, on February 23, 2018, Smith released another album called Surrounded which is his first live worship album in ten years.
 The two albums became his 30th and 31st top 10 entries in Billboards Top Christian Albums chart, the most among solo artists in the span of his career.

 In May 2018, Smith launched a new children's book series, Nurturing Steps, which he created with VeggieTales co-creator Mike Nawrocki.
 The first book, Nighty Night and Good Night, was released May 8.
 He also released his first children's album, Lullaby, to accompany the book.

 On August 30, 2018, Smith hosted a free event at Nashville's Bridgestone Arena called "Surrounded: A Night to Pray, Worship and Be Awakened".
-The event will be broadcast on TBN later this year in 175 countries worldwide.
+The event was broadcast in October 2018 on TBN in 175 countries worldwide.

 On February 22, 2019, Smith released Awaken: The Surrounded Experience, a live worship album.

 Smith released a live album of worship music, Worship Forever, to commemorate the 20th anniversary of 9/11, which is also the date in which his original album Worship was released.
 It was also accompanied by a live concert on TBN.

+In March 2024, Smith released his worship EP Worthy is the Lamb which was recorded at Belmont University.